 In addition to PetSmart Charities® of Canada, the BC SPCA is grateful to Valleyview Veterinary Clinic, the Cat Hospital, Aberdeen Veterinary Hospital, Tranquille Veterinary Hospital and the BC SPCA Spay/Neuter Clinic for assisting with the project by providing the spay and neuter surgeries at a discounted rate.

-Eligible residents from the North Shore and Brocklehurst can fill out the form online or come directly to the branch to receive a voucher for a free spay or neuter surgery.
+Eligible residents from the North Shore and Brocklehurst can come directly to the branch to receive a voucher for a free spay or neuter surgery.
 Participants will be asked for proof of residence when picking up their voucher.
 While the program is free, recipients will be asked to donate back $40 to the fund if possible, to enable the SPCA to help even more cats get fixed.